How to Fix Camera Not Available On Macbook®

 There can be several reasons your MacBook camera may be malfunctioning.
 Typically a software issue is behind it all.
 Issues like conflicting applications, or processes blocking the camera.
 It could be outdated software also or problems with the SMC within the MacBook.
 And, of course, there is also the possibility the camera has suffered some hardware damage.
 Hardware damage will require the help of a professional to replace the parts.

 Up next, we’ll address these problems with potential solutions which may lead to your camera working as it should.
-Simply follow the directions and you should be webcamming or making videos in no time.
+Simply follow the 4 troubleshooting steps listed below, and you should be able to use your camera again in no time.

 Running several background apps that use the camera or running many instances of the same application can cause the camera to malfunction.
 You’ll want to kill any process that uses the camera, such as Skype™, FaceTime®, PhotoBooth®, ect.
 Not sure what apps use the camera?
 No problem; just close all your apps and start over.